quicwg/base-drafts/draft-ietf-quic-transport.md

 : The value of the Destination Connection ID field from the first Initial packet sent by the client; see {{cid-auth}}.
 This transport parameter is only sent by a server.
-This is the same value sent in the Original Destination Connection ID field that is used to construct a Retry packet (see
-  {{packet-retry}}).
+The value of this parameter depends on whether the server sent a Retry packet; see {{packet-retry}}.

 max_idle_timeout (0x01):